 Trivial data is information that your company is unlikely to use or need.
 This kind of data is commonly generated by employees while they work on a job.
 It tends to linger when employees leave these working files or drafts in job folders.

 Unlike the previous three scenarios, dark data could actually be quite useful.
 However, the data is “dark” because it’s not being observed or utilized.
-Some estimates claim that dark data represents as much as 80% of all data on a company’s servers!
+Some estimates claim these examples of dark data represents as much as 80% of all data on a company’s servers!

 Dark and ROT data hurt your bottom line in several ways.
 Here are 5 of the most significant costs that these forms of data impose on your business.
 Some of these are subtle, while others can have a dramatic impact on your company.